O Brother, Where Art Thou?: Music

 The music was originally conceived as a major component of the film, not merely as a background or a support.
 Producer and musician T Bone Burnett worked with the Coens while the script was still in its working phases and the soundtrack was recorded before filming commenced.

 Much of the music used in the film is period-specific folk music.
-The musical selection also includes religious music including Primitive Baptist and traditional African American gospel, most notably the Fairfield Four, an a cappella quartet with a career extending back to 1921.
+The selection also includes religious music such Primitive Baptist and traditional African American gospel, most notably the Fairfield Four, an a cappella quartet with a career extending back to 1921.
 The quartet appears in the soundtrack and as gravediggers towards the film's end.
 Selected songs in the film reflect the possible spectrum of musical styles typical of the old culture of the American South: gospel, delta blues, country, swing, and bluegrass.

 The use of dirges and other macabre songs is a theme that often recurs in Appalachian music ("O Death", "Lonesome Valley", "Angel Band", "I Am Weary") in contrast to bright and cheerful songs ("Keep On the Sunny Side", "In the Highways") in other parts of the film.

 The voices of the Soggy Bottom Boys were provided by Dan Tyminski (lead vocal on "Man of Constant Sorrow"), Nashville songwriter Harley Allen, and the Nashville Bluegrass Band's Pat Enright.
 The three won a CMA Award for Single of the Year and a Grammy Award for Best Country Collaboration with Vocals, both for the song "Man of Constant Sorrow".
 Tim Blake Nelson sang the lead vocal on "In the Jailhouse Now".
-Clooney recalled at a Nashville Film Festival cast reunion in 2020 going in a studio and singing, since it was assumed as the nephew of Rosemary Clooney, he could.
-But he could not.
+During a cast reunion at the 2020 Nashville Film Festival, George Clooney recalled being called into the recording studio and singing despite his lack of talent.
+It was assumed that he could sing because he was the nephew of Rosemary Clooney.
+Despite the relation, he could not.

 "Man of Constant Sorrow" has five variations: two are used in the film, one in the music video, and two in the soundtrack album.
 Two of the variations feature the verses being sung back-to-back, and the other three variations feature additional music between each verse.
 Though the song received little significant radio airplay, it reached #35 on the U.S. Billboard Hot Country Singles & Tracks chart in 2002.
 The version of "I'll Fly Away" heard in the film is performed not by Krauss and Welch (as it is on the CD and concert tour), but by the Kossoy Sisters with Erik Darling accompanying on long-neck five-string banjo, recorded in 1956 for the album Bowling Green on Tradition Records.

-Release
+Release and reception

-The film premiered at the AFI Film Festival on October 19, 2000, and the United States on December 22, 2000.
+The film premiered at the Cannes Film Festival on May 13, 2000, the United Kingdom on September 15, 2000, and the United States on December 22, 2000.
 It grossed $71,868,327 worldwide on a $26 million budget.